Master of Science in Global Health Policy and Management

 The core MS curriculum is divided into three main components.
 First, students learn the financing and payment systems involved in health systems strengthening.
 Next, they develop the analytical skills that form the heart of any health system, and use them to develop policy briefs.
 And last, they learn how to implement those policies in real-life situations.

-Upon graduation, international students in this concentration will be eligible for an extended Optional Practical Training (OPT) visa status of up to 2-3 years.
-All international students graduating from the MS program are eligible for 12 months of OPT.
-Students in the Health Economics and Analytics (STEM) concentration may also be eligible for an additional 24 months STEM OPT.
+Upon graduation, international students will be eligible for 12 months of Optional Practical Training (OPT) visa status as well as the 2-year STEM OPT extension.
 STEM OPT is dependent on certain characteristics of your future employer.
 You can learn more about the requirements for eligibility to extend OPT through the International Students and Scholars Office (ISSO).

 WHO Universal Health Coverage and UN Sustainable Development Goals